 Let them see and smell one another.
-If all goes well, make sure to praise your dog to let him know he’s on the right track.
-If you’re alone and your dog is trying to jump on the kitten, block him with your knee to make it clear that she belongs to you, and isn’t one of his toys.
+If your dog is calm, make sure to praise him to let him know he’s on the right track.
+In case you’re alone and your dog is trying to jump on the kitten, block him with your knee to make it clear that she belongs to you.

 7. Get a Double-Door Pet Gate

 This is another safe way for the kitten to test the water.
-But you need to find a gate that has an additional small door for her to pass through while leaving your dog on the other side.
-That way, the cat has full control over whether she’s in or out.
+But you need to find a gate that has an additional small door for her to pass through, while your dog stays on the other side.
+That way, she has full control over whether she’s in or out.

-The Carlson Pet Gate (Amazon) is a great option for those who prefer not to drill holes in the walls.
-However, if your dog is a jumper, there are better options.
-Keep in mind though that you might need to keep the gate up for a few months until your pets are fully comfortable with each other.
+Keep in mind that if your dog can jump high, you’ll need to get a tall pet gate.
+Also, you might need to keep the gate up for a few months until your pets are fully comfortable with each other.

 For example, if the kitten is hissing at your dog or trying to run away from him, then she’s probably not ready yet to face him.
 In that case, you’ll need to continue with the training.

 Similarly, if your dog is barking or whining at the new kitten, try giving him a toy, a dental chew, or even a calming treat, so he can relax and focus on something else.